 Submitted patches can include bug fixes, changes to the Java code base, improvements for tooling (both Java or Python), documentation, testing or any other changes that requires changing the code base.
 Although the process of contributing code is always the same, the amount of work and time it takes to get a patch accepted also depends on the kind of issue you’re addressing.

 Not sure what to work?
-Just pick an issue tagged with the low hanging fruit label in JIRA, which we use to flag issues that could turn out to be good starter tasks for beginners.
+Just pick an issue marked as Low Hanging Fruit Complexity in JIRA, which we use to flag issues that could turn out to be good starter tasks for beginners.

 Although contributions are highly appreciated, we do not guarantee that each contribution will become a part of Cassandra.
-Therefor it’s generally a good idea to first get some feedback on the things you plan to work on, especially about any new features or major changes to the code base.
-You can reach out to other developers on the mailing list or IRC channel listed on our community page.
+Therefore it’s generally a good idea to first get some feedback on the things you plan to work on, especially about any new features or major changes to the code base.
+You can reach out to other developers on the mailing list or Slack.

 There are currently multiple Cassandra versions maintained in individual branches: